lukepolo/replayjs/README.md

 There are some issues that need to be solved.
 Issues when you have two sessions opened at the same time.

-Currently how it works is we take their IP address, and their HOST address and get there session based on the last activity.
+Currently how it works is we take their IP address, and their host string and get there session based on the last activity.
 A new session is generated if there is not another session active within the last hour.